 This recipe for fruit kabobs is a rainbow of fruit served on skewers with a yogurt dipping sauce.
-Plus today I’m talking about keeping kids healthy with probiotics!
+An easy and healthy snack that the kids will devour!

 This post is sponsored by SmartyPants Vitamins.
 Thank you for supporting the brands that make Dinner at the Zoo possible!